aaru-dps/Aaru.Documentation/Comparison.mediawiki

-In this page you can find a comparison between DiscImageChef and other dump image managers or creators.
+In this page you can find a comparison between Aaru and other dump image managers or creators.

 You can see a [[Comparison#comparison of optical discs image managers|comparison of optical discs image managers]], a [[Comparison#comparison of floppy disk image managers|comparison of floppy disk image managers]], a